energy-in-joles/IAC-Lab-EIE2-Coursework/Lab2-SigGen/task2/readme.md

 ![two_waves](../images/two_waves.gif)

 As seen in the gif, when the rotary encoder is set at 64 offset, we observe the waves to be 90 degrees out of phase as expected.
-When I turn the rotary encoder, we observe the change in phase offset as well.
+One of our waves is a cosine wave, and the other a sine wave of the same frequency.
+When I turn the rotary encoder towards the end of the video, we observe the change in phase offset as well.